turtle89431/mycomp/readme.md

-#Work in Progress Compiler to convert Deskgap apps to a distributable Windows app
+#Work in Progress
+*Compiler to convert Deskgap apps
+-to a distributable Windows app